Space Station Silicon Valley: Gameplay

 Space Station Silicon Valley is a platform game that is viewed from a third-person perspective.
-Players traverse several different environments to advance through the game.
-During the game, players control Evo—a robot who is reduced to a crawling microchip during a ship crash, and is losing energy at a steady rate without protection.
-In order to survive, players attack animals, which disables them and allows players to assume control of their bodies.
-Each animal possesses different characteristics, including survival rate and special attacks, and uses different abilities; for example, large animals such as bears are able to destroy ice blocks, which other animals are incapable of doing.
-Some animals are also unable to survive in certain unfamiliar environments, forcing players to enter the body of another.
-The animals are used to solve puzzles and defeat enemies in each level, collecting Evo's power cells to maintain energy.
+Players traverse several different environments to advance.
+Players control Evo, a robot who is reduced to a microchip during a ship crash and must take control of animals to survive.
+Each animal possesses different characteristics, including survival rate and special attacks, and uses different abilities; for example, large animals such as bears are able to destroy ice blocks which other animals cannot.
+Some animals cannot survive in certain unfamiliar environments, forcing players to enter the body of another.
+The animals are used to solve puzzles and defeat enemies, collecting Evo's power cells to maintain energy.

-During the game, players are frequently accompanied by the voice of Dan Danger, a human who is trapped in the destroyed spaceship.
+Players are accompanied by Dan Danger, a human who is trapped in the destroyed spaceship.
 Dan assigns missions to players, occasionally commenting on their performance.
 The game is set on a space station—the titular Silicon Valley, which consists of four environments: Euro Eden, Arctic Kingdom, Jungle Safari, and Desert Adventure.
-The environments are unlocked as players progress through the game.
 Each environment consists of numerous sub-levels, ranging from six to ten, each of which task players with certain objectives; examples include activating switches, disabling electric fences, and gathering a set number of objects.
-As players progress through the levels, they collect the scattered remains of Evo's protective shell suit, eventually re-assembling them for the final level.
+As players progress through the levels, they collect the remains of Evo's protective suit, reassembling them for the final level.
 Each level also contains a hidden objective, such as collecting a souvenir or making an animal perform a certain act; as players complete the hidden objectives, they are rewarded with a gold trophy, and collecting all trophies unlocks a bonus level.
-However, the Nintendo 64 version contains a glitch which prevents the player from collecting the souvenir from the level "Fat Bear Mountain", meaning the special bonus round cannot be accessed through normal means.
+However, the Nintendo 64 version contains a glitch which prevents the player from collecting the souvenir from the level Fat Bear Mountain, meaning the special bonus round cannot be accessed normally.